fsamad921/cs313413f25p2/README.txt

 		list.remove(Integer.valueOf(5)); // what does this one do?

-			It removes the first time the number "5" appears on the list.
+			It removes the first instance of the number "5" that appears on the list.

 TestIterator.java